GraseHotspot/grasehotspot.org/content/documentation/coova-chilli-patches.md

 Differences between Vanilla Coova Chilli and GRASE Coova Chilli
 ---------------------------------------------------------------

+(Later versions we don't apply all these patches, see https://github.com/GraseHotspot/coova-chilli/tree/grase-1.5.0 for our branch where we build a custom build)

 I only apply a few patches to coova chilli for packaging with the GRASE Hotspot.

 The changes are: